Do you have broken crayons? Turn those broken crayons into a work of art and make Wax Paper Melted Crayon Art.

 Do you remember making wax paper melted crayon art as a kid?
 I decided to pull this classic craft out from the childhood archives and dust it off for my little ones.
-We had such a blast and it was a fun tie in to the book we’ve been reading on repeat at bedtime.
+We had such a blast making our wax paper melted crayon art.
+Also, it was a fun way to tie in the book, The Day the Crayons Quit, lately, we’ve been reading this book on repeat at bedtime.

 After reading the story we decided the crayons simply couldn’t quit, what would we do if we had nothing to make our stories more colorful and our homework more fun?!?
 So we decided we would use all of our crayons to make pretty artwork to convince the crayons not to quit.

 - Wax Paper